 - Better for the world: It’s the right thing to do.
 We see ourselves as part of a greater community with a shared responsibility to make the world a better place.

 We’ve come a very long way since we started this journey back in 2015.
 Overall, 32% of our engineering team (defined as those in our software engineering and information security teams) comes from an under-represented group (URG).
-At Gusto Engineering, we define an individual as coming from an URG if they identify as a woman, non-binary, Black, Latinx, or American Indian or Alaska Natives.
+At Gusto Engineering, we define an individual as coming from an URG if they identify as a woman, Black, Latinx, American Indian, Alaska Native, trans, or a non-binary person.

 As you may know, we had hoped to increase diversity in our senior engineering positions (L3+).
 Six months ago, only about 9% of our senior engineers came from an URG.
 Today, that number is 18%.